magnars/dash.el/README.md

 #### -list `(&rest args)`

-Return a list with `args`.
+Return a list based on `args`.

-If first item of `args` is already a list, simply return `args`.
-If not, return a list with `args` as elements.
+If the first item of `args` is already a list, simply return it.
+Otherwise, return a list with `args` as elements.

 ```el
 (-list 1) ;; => '(1)